TwiN/gatus-cli/README.md

 # gatus-cli
-This is a CLI tool for interacting with deployed Gatus status pages as well as Gatus.io
+A CLI tool for interacting with deployed Gatus status instances as well as Gatus.io

 ## Usage

+Install:

+    go install github.com/TwiN/gatus-cli@latest

 > **NOTE:** If you're looking to interact with Gatus programmatically, see [TwiN/gatus-sdk](https://github.com/TwiN/gatus-sdk)

 ### Status Pages (Gatus.io only)